apaz-cli/apaz-cli.github.io/blog/Thoughts_About_Entropy_and_Objectives.md

 ## Pretraining and Information Theory Background

-An LLM is a function that takes in a sequence of tokens and outputs a probability distribution over the next token.
+A language model, as we concieve them today, is a function that takes in a sequence of tokens and outputs a probability distribution over the next token.

 So, if you wanted to shape that probability distribution, what would you do with it?
 What do you want the distribution to look like?